RobMink/BabyBeltPro/documentation/printed_parts_list.md

-# BabyBelt Pro V2 Printed Parts Guide
+# BabyBelt Pro V2 Printed Parts List
 BabyBelt Pro V2 by RobMink

 ## Introduction
 Hello!
 This is the printed parts guide for the BabyBelt Pro V2 by RobMink.
-This guide was written with new builders in mind, so don't be intimidated if this is your first printer!
-The guide includes images when possible and assumes the user is building from the {Fabreeko build kit w/ link?}.

 How to read this guide:
  - Printed Parts will link to the specific file in the GitHub if clicked on